Formal Attire Inspiration Guide

-Want to cosplay at the Formal Ball?
-Cosplayers are quite welcome!
-However we ask you please remember that it is a formal dance event first and foremost.
-All participants, including cosplayers, must adhere to the Dress Code.
+Cosplayers are quite welcome at the ball!
+However we ask you please remember that it is a formal dance event first and foremost, and the dress code must still be adhered to.

 Cosplay for men and women should resemble formal wear of the non-costume variety (long gowns, formal military attire, etc.) School uniforms, armor, chains, and excessive belts are all considered informal.